Key Points

 | Apostille | Direct (via MOFA) | Notarization may be requested first |

-| Overseas use | Standard document | Supplementary, used alongside |
+| Overseas use | Public-document route, depending on instructions | Supplementary, used alongside |

 When USCIS or another foreign authority asks for a "Birth Certificate," the applicable Japanese document set should be checked against that authority's instructions.
 US birth certificates conveniently list parents' names, but Japanese certificates only show the individual's birth — so the family register may provide family relationship context.